NEWS & STORIES

 By Alex Pang, Youth Engagement Officer

-After learning more about the Sustainable Development Goals, both classes were moved to do something to improve their local environment and school community.
+After learning more about the Sustainable Development Goals and the Dirt is Good principles, both classes were moved to do something to improve their local environment and school community.

 4P decided to act on raising awareness about rubbish and recycling, and 4C chose to grow vegetables and improve their garden space.

 Both classes challenged themselves and practiced many skills in the process, such as researching on computers, interviewing others, and designing posters!

 Having split off into different roles, each group enjoyed utilising their unique skills and talents to help progress the project.

 Students in 4P enjoying researching why stopping littering and doing recycling was important, and even found out where they could buy litter pickers to help clean up their local spaces!